 Contribution submission button text.
-It seems like a tiny detail, but we have run numerous, rigorously controlled tests across a wide number of Web sites.
+It seems like a tiny detail, but we have run numerous, rigorously controlled tests across a wide number of websites.
 We know the few words that appear on the contribution page “submit ” button can increase overall conversions by as much as 40%.